chadmadna/GujekAdmin/README.md

 7.| ORDER BY| SELECT column_name(s) FROM table_name ORDER BY column_name [ASC|DESC]
 8.|WHERE|  SELECT column_name(s) FROM table_name WHERE column_name operator value
 9. | LIKE |SELECT column_name(s) WHERE column_name LIKE pattern
-10.| JOIN??
-Left/right/Full?|
+10.| INNER JOIN |
 11. |
 #### How It Works

 #### How To Use the Application
 Before you run the program:
-1. Make sure you use PostgreSQL 9.4
+1. Make sure you use PostgreSQL 9.4.
-2. Create a postgresql with user = 'gujekadmin' and password = 'admin1'
-3. open psql and type in CREATE USER gujekadmin with superuser password 'admin1';
+2. Create a postgresql with user = 'gujekadmin' and password = 'admin1' by opening psql and typing in ```CREATE USER gujekadmin WITH SUPERUSER password 'admin1';```

 #### Job Descriptions
 1. Farras Apsari P : Documentation, misc.
 Data